anaclb/misc/README.md

 # kaggle
-Kaggle is an online community of data scientists and machine learning practitioners.

-Here I'll be taking courses and participating in coding competitions.
+Here I'll be taking Machine Learning courses and participating in coding competitions.